This article originally appeared on VICE Canada.

 What is going on in this image with the little phallic objects on a shelf?

-There is a 10-sided die in it sitting next to miniature penises, then it’s sitting next to these stone angels and ghoulish figurines [for tabletop gaming].
-Obviously this person is really into fantasy and really into sex.
+There is a ten-sided die in it sitting next to miniature penises, then it’s sitting next to these stone angels and ghoulish figurines [for tabletop gaming].
+Obviously, this person is really into fantasy and really into sex.
 It’s really cute to see these tiny little trinkets on this shelf that really show how well-rounded this person is and how varied their tastes are.

 Being in some sex workers’ homes, it totally seems like some tend to be into “nerdy” stuff.

-Oh yeah.
-One of the sex worker’s final portraits is going to be of her playing video games.
-She has anime stuff on shelves, piles of video games everywhere.
+Oh yeah, one of the sex worker’s final portraits is going to be of her playing video games.
+She has anime stuff on shelves and piles of video games everywhere.
 But she’s also an artist and into fashion design.